Sankalp-G/Ruby-practise-projects/README.md

 # Ruby-practise-projects

-A bunch of assignments from 'The Odin Project' that dont quite need their own repos
+A bunch of assignments from 'The Odin Project' that don't quite need their own repos

-definetely feels like I've overcomplicated some of them but im quite satisfied with the end results
+definitely feels like I've overcomplicated some of them but im quite satisfied with the end results

 In chronological order the projects are: